tjworks/tapdata-docs-en/docs/production-admin/install-tapdata-ha.md

       yum -y install java-1.8.0-openjdk
       ```

-   2. Install MongoDB (version 4.0 or above) as an intermediary library to store task data and more.
+   2. Install MongoDB (version 4.0 or above) as an intermediary database to store task data and more.
 For detailed steps, see the [official documentation](https://www.mongodb.com/docs/v4.4/administration/install-on-linux/).

 3. Download the Tapdata installation package (you can [contact us](mailto:team@tapdata.io) to obtain it), and upload it to the device to be deployed.